 - problems controlling your bladder or bowels

-The cause of the condition isn’t known, but it’s often triggered by an infection, such the stomach flu or a respiratory infection.
+What causes GBS isn’t known, but an infection, such as stomach flu or a respiratory infection, usually triggers it.

 See a doctor right away if you experience any of these symptoms.
 There’s no cure, but there are treatments that can relieve symptoms and reduce the duration of the illness.

 Multiple sclerosis (MS) is an autoimmune disease of the central nervous system.
-In MS, your immune system attacks the myelin, which is the protective sheath around your nerves.
-It’s most often diagnosed in people aged 20 to 50.
+In MS, your immune system attacks myelin, the protective sheath around your nerves.
+Most diagnoses occur in people ages 20 to 50.

-Sciatica, which is caused by a pinched nerve in the lower back, is pain that radiates along the sciatic nerve, which extends from your lower back through your hips and buttocks and down the legs.
-It usually affects one side of your body.
+Sciatica, which results from a pinched nerve in your lower back, is pain that radiates along the sciatic nerve.
+It’s the

 Sciatica can range from a dull ache to sharp burning pain, and worsen with prolonged sitting or sneezing.
 You may also experience leg numbness and weakness.